Port of Chehalis: Beginnings, Chehalis Industrial Park

+Port of Chehalis

 An amendment to a state law to allow public ports within a county was passed by legislative action in March 1986.
 Another public vote was called and the creation of a port district in the city was accepted by residents; it passed by a margin of 76 votes.
-The Port of Chehalis was officially established in September 1986; it was one of the last ports created in the state.
+The Port of Chehalis was officially established in September 1986; along with the Port of Centralia, it was one of the last ports created in the state.
+(Note: A third port, to be located in the Toledo and Winlock area, was proposed in 1986 along with the Centralia and Chehalis ports but failed to materialize after a public vote defeated the measure.)

 The port, in 1996, helped purchase rail tracks in the area for the Chehalis–Centralia Railroad via a $420,000 grant from the Washington State Department of Transportation (WSDOT).
 That same year, the port expanded and created another industrial area known as the Curtis Industrial Park; the 40 acre Curtis zone was annexed under the Port of Chehalis authority.

-An Interstate 5 (I-5) interchange and completion of a main road to the port was completed in 2007, increasing the ease of access to the Chehalis Industrial Park.
+Engineering and design of the Labree Road interchange began in the late 1990s and the state budgeted over $41 million for a widening project on I-5 between offramps near the port.
+The effort, which also included the build a new main road to Chehalis Industrial Park, was officially approved in 2004 by the Federal Highway Administration.
+The connection was constructed beginning in 2007 and officially opened in June 2009.

 Port management and oversight

 The Port of Chehalis is run by a commission of elected officers and the district boundaries mirror that of the Chehalis School District.
 The first commissioners, elected in 1986, were Bill Brooks, Ed Pemerl, and Bill Wiester.

-The agency oversees the Chehalis Industrial Park and the port is part of the South Puget Sound Foreign Trade Zone.
+The agency oversees the Chehalis Industrial Park and the port, along with the Centralia authority, is part of the South Puget Sound Foreign Trade Zone since 1996.
 The port is responsible for acquiring land within the district, particularly at the Chehalis Industrial Park.
 Sites are prepared for future business entities that the port signs to contracts and land in the industrial zone is leased to corporations and businesses.

 The port is a taxing authority and began collecting levies in 1988.
 Initial proposals attempted to put the Chehalis-Centralia Airport under the port's authority but the airfield remained under its own management due to its financial sustainability, and remained under the oversight of the city government.